opencaesar/metrology-vocabularies/README.md

 1) Defining an OML vocabulary of units.

    Note that typically, a vocabulary of quantities depends on other vocabularies of quantities.
-   For example, ISO iso-80000-4 depends on ISO iso-80000-3.
+   For example, ISO-80000-4 depends on ISO-80000-3.
 This dependence is reflected in OML as extensions.

    Example: [src/oml/iso.org/iso-80000-4-units.oml](src/oml/iso.org/iso-80000-4-units.oml)